joinpursuit/Pursuit-Core-Web/html_css_dom/responsive_design/README.md

 ![wapo-sm](./images/wapo-sm.png)

 What's different now?
-Lots of stuff went missing, especially images.
+Lots of stuff went missing, mostly images.
 And there is only one main column of content now.

 ### Other responsive sites